 How should I structure a eulogy for my mother?

-What are some key elements to include in a heartfelt eulogy?
+Is it okay to include humor in a eulogy?

 How can I manage my emotions while delivering a eulogy?